 Best of all, each of these techniques can be done online!

 For more details visit the collaborative learning chapter of this guide.
+Facilitating collaborative learning can be challenging.
+Here are some quick tips on how to create successful collaborative activities.

 - Minimize synchronous activities